Peter Rowe (filmmaker): Films

-Rowe’s feature films include Treasure Island starring Jack Palance and Kevin Zegers, Lost! starring Ken Welsh, Michael Hogan and Helen Shaver, and The Best Bad Thing starring George Takei.
+Rowe’s feature films include Borderline Funny (2026), Water Crazy (2025), Treasure Island starring Jack Palance and Kevin Zegers, Lost! starring Ken Welsh, Michael Hogan and Helen Shaver, and The Best Bad Thing starring George Takei.

 He has directed numerous documentaries including Beyond the Red Wall, Art War, Joshua Slocum: New World Columbus, and Popcorn With Maple Syrup: Film in Canada from Eh to Zed.

-His 2013 film Shipwrecked on a Great Lake is based on James Fenimore Cooper's book, Ned Myers; or, a Life Before the Mast.
+His 2013 film Shipwrecked on a Great Lake is based on James Fenimore Cooper's book, Ned Myers; or, A Life Before the Mast.

-Television series he has directed include Angry Planet, On the Run, Super Humans, Ready or Not, E.N.G., African Skies, Exploring Under Sail, and Fast Track.
+Television series he has directed include Angry Planet, On the Run, Super Humans, Ready or Not, E.N.G., African Skies, Exploring Under Sail, Alien Invaders and Fast Track.

 His wilderness filmmaking has taken place in over 40 countries and many far-flung corners of the world including numerous active volcanoes, several hurricanes and tornadoes, Antarctica, Cape Horn, the Canadian Arctic, and the Sahara and Arabian Deserts.

 Rowe has also performed as an actor, most recently playing Hunter S. Thompson in the TV biography series Final 24.

 He appeared in the documentary film Rewind This!
 (2013) about the impact of VHS on the film industry and home video.